-We hypothesize that the brokerage retail investors in our sample behave as LSN investors who believe that a large earnings surprise is likely to revert and consistent with this belief they trade contrarian.
+We hypothesize that the brokerage retail investors in our sample might believe that stock prices overreact to news announcements, and trade consistently with this belief.
 In doing so, they hold portfolios that exhibit significant negative alphas and negative exposure to the momentum factor, which is even more pronounced for those investors that trade more intensely.
 The small number of stocks each account holds, coupled with the relative infrequency of announcements, might prevent this population of investors from learning that their trading behavior is suboptimal.

 More importantly, we provide evidence that their trading behavior might contribute to generate underreaction of stock prices to news and the momentum effect.
 When we double sort stocks in quintiles based on momentum and the strength of retail contrarian trading, we find that the momentum phenomenon arises only in the 4th and 5th quintile of contrarian trading intensity.
+These results paired with the decline in direct stock ownership by retail investor we document in our sample, suggest that Momentum might become less pronounced over time.